SOFTS-Raw sugar climbs to 7-week high as supply outlook tightens

 * Dealers said a diminished crop outlook in Brazil had helped to fuel the recent run-up in prices along with crop concerns in the European Union.

+* "The market remains very well supported with the funds reinstating longs sold out in March," said a European broker.

-* Commonwealth Bank of Australia analyst Tobin Gorey said the market was increasingly focussed on too dry weather in the Center-South Brazil region for significant periods of the last six months or so.
+* Commonwealth Bank of Australia analyst Tobin Gorey said the market was concerned about dry weather in the Center-South Brazil region for significant periods of the last six months or so.

-"We can see why people are worried about Brazil’s cane.
-We are a little disturbed though about the sudden interest in the matter now.
-The recent dryness in those regions is perhaps unhelpful but the dry periods late last year are the major worry," he said.
+* Trader Czarnikow sees closing stocks in India falling from the previous season after large exports.

 COCOA